rparak/Programming-for-robots-and-manipulators-VRM/README.md

 The main focus is on students practical skills in laboratory exercises, which include several blocks:
 1. RobotStudio ABB
 2. Forward/Inverse kinematics
-3. Robotic operating system (ROS) extended by an industrial package ROS-Industrial (ROS-I)
+3. Robotic operating system (ROS) extended extended by advanced industrial capabilities ROS-Industrial (ROS-I)
 4. Virtual / digital twin using Unity3D extended by system integration with B&R Automation PLC via OPC UA
 5. A simple demonstration of augmented reality based on robotics